Tony Abbott onion video

-The Prime Minister of Australia, Tony Abbott, bit into a whole raw onion while on a visit to Charlton Farm Produce, a factory in rural northern Tasmania, on 13 March 2015.
+On 13 March 2015, the then-Prime Minister of Australia, Tony Abbott, bit into a whole raw onion while being filmed on a visit to Charlton Farm Produce, a factory in rural northern Tasmania.
 While Abbott has since stated otherwise, most news media said the onion appeared to be unpeeled.
-A video of the act circulated widely online and received media attention, particularly after the visit as well as after he was ousted from his Prime Ministership that September.
+A video of the act circulated widely online and received considerable media attention, particularly after he was ousted as prime minister that September.

 Background

 Tony Abbott was Prime Minister of Australia from 2013 to September 2015 under the Liberal Party of Australia.
 He had previously bitten into an onion in a similar way; in 2011, he was filmed consuming a large spring onion or shallot in Queensland.
 In this less popular video, The Guardian noted that Abbott seemed to be grimacing, and had his hand in his pocket.

 At the time, Abbott was facing high unpopularity as well as challenges to his leadership.
 The day prior to the filming of the 2015 video, he had been criticised for a video he had released for Saint Patrick's Day which had been deemed "patronising".
 During a tour of Tasmania to promote a $200 million expansion of a freight shipping subsidy scheme, on 13 March 2015, he visited Charlton Farm Produce in the north of the state alongside attorney general George Brandis.
 The farm owner, David Addison, handed Abbott an onion.